 This is just a dark blend that has been roasted with very particular attention to aroma.
 The result is a box of K-cups ready to give off the most enticing smell imaginable, and to produce a great cup of coffee.
 Thanks to all of its syrupy and spicy-tasting notes, this blend does stand out as something special.

 Though it is best to save these festive beans for the dark days of winter, they can also be a hit year-round.

 You can read a full roundup of our favorite Starbucks K-cups here.

 It can be exciting to go explore your local coffee shops and to sip craft coffee when traveling – but when you want something reliable, these Starbucks beans will never disappoint.

 So what are the best Starbucks coffee beans of 2020?
-Our top pick of 2020 is the trusty French Roast, and this is closely followed by our runner-up, the Sumatra blend.
+Our top pick is the trusty French Roast, and this is closely followed by our runner-up, the Sumatra blend.
 We’re also very excited about the Café Verona, which is our top pick for light roasts.

 Hopefully, these reviews have helped you find a delicious coffee.
 Good luck choosing!

 Also worth reading: